Peltoche/ical-rs/README.md

     - The param value is untouched.
 - The property value is untouched.

-It work for both the vCard and iCal formats.
+It works for both the vCard and iCal formats.

 #### Example: